John Forbes Royle

-John Forbes Royle (10 May 1798 – 2 January 1858), British botanist and teacher of materia medica, was born in Kanpur (then Cawnpore) in 1798.
+John Forbes Royle (10 May 1798 – 2 January 1858), British botanist and teacher of materia medica (pharmacology), was born in Kanpur (then Cawnpore) in India in 1798.
 He was in charge of the botanical garden at Saharanpur and played a role in the development of economic botany in India.

 Early life

 John Forbes Royle was the only son of William Henry Royle and Isabella Forbes.
 While still a child, his father died and Royle studied under Sangster of Haddington before going to study at Edinburgh high school.
 He was influenced by Anthony Todd Thomson to take an interest in botany and natural history.
-This led him to give up a military career at Addiscombe and chose to study medicine.
+This led him to give up a military career at Addiscombe and to choose to study medicine.
 He joined the service of the East India Company as assistant surgeon and went to Calcutta in 1819.
-He served with the Bengal army (at various times with the 17th and 87th Regiments, Native Artillery, Cavalry and Infantry) at Dum-Dum and in parts of the North-Western Provinces where he found time to study botany and geology, and made large collections from the Himalayas.
+He served with the Bengal army (at various times with the 17th and 87th Regiments, Native Artillery, Cavalry and Infantry) at Dum Dum and in parts of the North-Western Provinces, where he found time to study botany and geology, and made large collections from the Himalayas.
+He is responsible for introducing Impatiens glandulifera to Britain.

 Saharanpur

-In 1823 Royle was appointed as Superintendent of the botanical garden at Saharanpur which had been established by the East India Company in 1750 with the aim of promoting the introduction of new crops of commercial value.
+In 1823 Royle was appointed as the second Superintendent of the botanical garden at Saharanpur which had been established by George Govan of the East India Company in 1816 with the aim of growing medicinal plants and the introduction of new crops of commercial value.
 Royle was assisted by Hugh Falconer who also took an interest in paleontology.
 One of Royle's major interests was in the traditional botanical remedies used by Hindu medical practitioners based on which he would later write On the Antiquity of Hindu Medicine (1837).
 He noted the effectiveness of many of these remedies.
 He also began a scheme of recording weather data at Saharanpur.
 He retired from service in 1831 and returned to England but continued to publish several books.